Bulgarra

 Educational outcomes in Bulgarra fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.8%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 9.9%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.8%).
-Vocational credentials are prevalent, with 53.2% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (43.6%).
-Educational participation is high at 35.7%, comprising primary education (14.5%), secondary education (10.1%), and tertiary education (2.1%).
+The area's university qualification rate is 13.8%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 9.9%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.8%).
+Trade and technical skills are prominent, with 53.2% of residents aged 15+ holding vocational credentials - advanced diplomas (9.6%) and certificates (43.6%).

-Educational participation is notably high, with 35.7% of residents currently enrolled in formal education.
+Educational participation is high, with 35.7% of residents currently enrolled in formal education.
 This includes 14.5% in primary education, 10.1% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education